 The user interface of this record depends on the following files:

 JSON files – These files specify configurable properties and metadata related to a module.
-Any modules that include configuration properties contain a subdirectory called Configuration, which contains these individual JSON files.
+Modules that include configuration properties contain a subdirectory called Configuration, which contains these individual JSON files.

 configurationManifest.json – When you activate an extension that includes configuration files, the application concatenates the individual JSON files into the configurationManifest.json file, located in the File Cabinet.
 If testing locally, you must deploy and activate your extension to see these changes.
 Metadata stored in this auto-generated file determines the appearance and behavior of the SuiteCommerce Configuration record in NetSuite.